 Second, any taxes you pay because of the election can't be refunded if you eventually forfeit the stock or sell it at a decreased value.
-However, you'd have a capital loss in those situations.
+However, vou'd have a capital loss in those situations.

 Third, when you sell the shares, any gain will be included in net investment income and could trigger or increase your liability for the 3.8% NIIT.
-(See page 8.)
+(See page 10.)

-Work with your tax advisor to map out whether the Sec.
-83(b) election is appropriate for you in each situation.
+See Case Study 1 for additional information, and work with your tax advisor to map out whether the Sec.
+83(b) election is appropriate for your situation.